ros-controls/ros2_control/ros2controlcli/doc/userdoc.rst

     --spin-time SPIN_TIME
                             Spin time in seconds to wait for discovery (only applies when not using an already running daemon)
     -s, --use-sim-time    Enable ROS simulation time
-    -c CONTROLLER_MANAGER, --controller-manager CONTROLLER_MANAGER
+    --verbose, -v         List hardware components with command and state interfaces -c CONTROLLER_MANAGER, --controller-manager CONTROLLER_MANAGER
                             Name of the controller manager ROS node --include-hidden-nodes